Ana Carrasco: Supersport 300 World Championship (2017–2021)

-She moved to the newly formed Supersport 300 World Championship for its inaugural season in 2017.
-Carrasco rode a Kawasaki Ninja 300 entered by ETG Racing on a one-year contract with the option for an extension into 2018.
+Carrasco moved to the newly formed Supersport 300 World Championship for its inaugural season in 2017.
+She rode a Kawasaki Ninja 300 entered by ETG Racing on a one-year contract with the option for an extension into 2018.
 Her objective was to do the best of her ability and try to battle for the championship.
 Carrasco began with a tenth-place finish at the Ciudad del Motor de Aragón race.
 She continued to ride well thereafter, scoring points in the next five rounds with 26 accrued.
 On 17 September, Carrasco was running in the top three and overtook two riders by slipstreaming them on the main straight of the Algarve International Circuit on the final lap to become the first woman to win an individual world championship motorcycle race.
 She claimed one further points finish at the season-ending round at Circuto de Jerez and tied Dorren Loureiro on points with 59 but placed eighth in the championship standings due to her sole victory.
 In January 2018, Carrasco was issued a Golden Penguin Award for her 2017 campaign.

-She changed teams to ride the DS Junior-entered Kawasaki Ninja 400 in 2018.
+Carrasco changed teams to ride the DS Junior-entered Kawasaki Ninja 400 in 2018.
 Carrasco obtained the ride through crowdfunding after sudden budget problems.
 At the Autodromo Enzo e Dino Ferrari round, she became the first woman rider to secure pole position in the Supersport 300 World Championship and won the race the day after to make herself the first female to lead a World Championship motorcycle racing series.
 Carrasco repeated both feats at the next round of the season at Donington Park two weeks later to extend her championship lead.
 After that, she struggled in the next three rounds of the season due to regulations limiting the performance of her bike and the weight limit for the rider and her cycle.
 Carrasco's nearest rival and teammate Scott Deroue was ten points behind her entering the season-ending race at the Circuit de Nevers Magny-Cours.
-Deroue retired due to mechanical problems and Carrasco took 13th as another championship rival Mika Pérez led the field before he Daniel Valle overtook him on the final lap.
+Deroue retired due to mechanical problems and Carrasco finished 13th, as another championship rival Mika Pérez led the field before Daniel Valle overtook Pérez on the final lap.
 That gave Carrasco the championship, making her the first woman in history to claim a motorcycle road racing world championship.
 For her season, she was one of five nominations for the Laureus World Sports Award for Breakthrough of the Year, decided in February 2019.